 Laurel Bellante

-Laurel Bellante, Ph.D., is director of the B.A. in Food Studies in the School of Geography, Development, and Environment (SGDE) and assistant director of the Center for Regional Food Studies (CRFS) at the University of Arizona.
+Laurel Bellante, Ph.D., is associate professor of practice and director of undergraduate studies in SGDE.
+She is also the assistant director of the Center for Regional Food Studies (CRFS) at the University of Arizona.
 She is a human-environment geographer specializing in food justice, global environmental change, sustainable food systems, and agrarian questions in both the United States and Mexico.
-In her role, Bellante oversees curriculum development and engagement opportunities for the Food Studies degree.
-She teaches several courses in critical food studies, including “Introduction to Critical Food Studies,” “Food Justice, Ethics, and Activism,” and the senior capstone.
+In her role, Bellante oversees curriculum development and engagement opportunities for SGDE's five undergraduate degrees.
+She teaches several courses in the area of critical food studies and environmental studies, including “FOOD 101 Introduction to Critical Food Studies,” “FOOD 300 Food Justice, Ethics, and Activism,” "EVS 260 Intro to Environmental Studies," and the FOOD 498 Food Studies capstone course.

 Bellante uses a political ecology approach to connect what is happening in people’s kitchens, farms, and communities to larger political economic and environmental changes occurring regionally, nationally, and globally.
 Her research centers on supporting the creation of more just and sustainable food systems using qualitative, ethnographic, and applied research methods.
 She has researched rural livelihoods, farmer movements, and alternative food networks in Mexico, poverty and climate change in the Southwestern U.S., carbon forestry programs in Latin America, and food security and food justice in the U.S.-Mexico borderlands.
 Her ongoing research projects focus on the impacts of the COVID-19 pandemic and other challenges in the regional food system of southern Arizona, strategies for building food system resilience, food policy councils, critical food pedagogies, and understanding both the potential and limitations of farmer movements to address the dual challenges of neoliberalism and global environmental change.